wp-plugins/google-calendar-widget/readme.txt

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.

 == Changelog ==
+= 1.4.4 =
+* Clearer error message if using an invalid API key.

 = 1.4.3 =
 * Replaced WP_PLUGIN_URL with plugins_url for better compatibility
 * Fixed typo in php which broke the Google Console URL in the settings screen